mingyu003/SuperVoxHenry/README.txt

 ==================================================================================
-   VoxHenry is an Inductance Extraction Simulator for Voxelized Geometries
+  SuperVoxHenry is an Inductance Extraction Simulator for Voxelized Geometries
                by Abdulkadir C. Yucel and Mingyu Wang (NTU). optimized by E. Di Lorenzo (FastFieldSolvers S.R.L., www.fastfieldsolvers.com)
 ==================================================================================